sagarchotalia/Pick-and-Place-Robot-Eklavya/Blog.md

 We played around with it a bit, changing the values of the conveyor velocity, trying to get the boxes to be picked, trying to read the box dimensions using a vision sensor and so on.
 But, we were facing issues.

-((**name issues here**))

-Hence, we saw the implementation of a scene in Inverse Kinematics Mode(or IK Mode).
+The thing is, if you have a robot or any object in CoppeliaSim, and you're just horsing around, then you don't need to worry. *However*, if you're going to need the tip of the robot to be at a certain position, or move from its default position to a certain point, or anything similar to that, what you'll need is Inverse Kinematics.
 The name is quite intimidating, but honestly, the concept is pretty simple.
+Simply put,
 > Inverse Kinematics involves the description of a point in space in order to calculate the joint position and orientation of a robot in order to reach it.

+Hence, we now had to see the implementation of a scene in Inverse Kinematics Mode(or IK Mode).

+As you may have guessed, when you're given just a point in space with nothing else but the constraints of the joints, the calculations required to actually figure out the angles and joint coordinates get pretty complex(Googling those formulae does not help).

 So, we read about the setting up of a scene in IK Mode and implemented it in CoppeliaSim.
 We faced a few small but surmountable difficulties in our way, but once we were done with it, it helped us an awful lot with our progress.
 ## Problems faced with Regular API
 Well, we first tried using the regular API that comes with CoppeliaSim.
 However, that had to be written in Lua, which is a programming language we both were not familiar with.
 Writing the API script in Python would offer more documentation with integration of OpenCV, plus we were more familiar with Python.